dummied/resque-mongo/README.markdown

 Resque-Mongo will not create any indexes on your queues, only on its meta-data.
 You will need to create any indexes you want.
-Normally, This is not a problem, because you aren't querying by keys, but you may want to create indexes on the class key.
-If you use the unique or wait features, you may want some additional indexes, depending on the nature of your workload.
+Normally, This is not a problem, because you aren't querying by keys, but you may want to create indexes on the class key in some circumstances.
+If you use the unique or delay features, you may want some additional indexes, depending on the nature of your workload.
 Paranoid?
 Test enqueuing and processing all your jobs, and run with --notablescans.
+Learn the profiler, and use it often.

+Specifically, a queue with many long-delayed jobs will result in slower queue pops for all jobs using that queue.
+Index delay_until in the case of thousands of delayed jobs.

 Back to the original README
 ===========================